 Of course there are the other way to smoothly connect $V^\mathrm{I} \left( t \right) $ to $V^\mathrm{I}_\mathrm{as} \left( t \right) $ without step function, however, the difference can affect at most only $\order{1/T}$ contribution.
 On the other hand, as mentioned in a footnote of Sec.~\ref{SecIID}, the KF formalism has no predictability since we have no way to decide non-IR behavior of functional ambiguity $\phi^n \left( k,p_n \right)$. }.
 We have also proposed the asymptotic $S$-matrix connecting the asymptotic state of ``in'' state at $t=-T$ with the asymptotic state of ``out'' state at $t=-T$.
 We have shown that the asymptotic $S$-matrix is divergence-free and unitary at least in QED.
-We have also discussed the transition rate and we have shown that the physical transition rate is exactly the same as the transition rate obtained by the Bloch-Nordsieck formalism when we can take the limit $T\to\infty$.
-Also, we have seen that the dressed state formalism in this paper gives us a clear picture of how the relation known as the infrared triangle appears in a quantum field theory.
-For example, we have shown that in QED, \begin{enumerate}[(i)] \item The large gauge transformation is corresponding to the gauge transformation for the asymptotic states. \item The large gauge symmetry implies that Hilbert space is divided by the large gauge functions into the super-selection sectors labeled by the functions. \item The memory effect appears as the deviation of the expectation value of the vector potential caused by soft photons with information of charged particles. \end{enumerate} We may expect that such correspondence also appears in quantum field theories other than QED.
-The fact that we can see such correspondences and the fact that we can construct a unitary $S$-matrix may show that the formalism in this paper is a unified and effective way to understand IR physics.
+We have also discussed the transition rate and we have shown that the physical transition rate is exactly the same as the transition rate obtained by the Bloch-Nordsieck formalism when we cannot observe soft photons with $\omega <1/T$.
+In this case, we can safely take the limit of $T\to\infty$.
+Also, we have seen that the dressed state formalism in this paper gives us a clear picture of how the relation known as the infrared triangle appears in QFT.
+For example, we have shown that in QED, \begin{enumerate}[(i)] \item The large gauge transformation corresponds to the gauge transformation for the asymptotic states. \item The large gauge symmetry implies that Hilbert space is divided by the large gauge functions into the super-selection sectors labeled by the functions. \item The memory effect appears as the deviation of the expectation value of the vector potential caused by soft photons with information of charged particles. \end{enumerate} We may expect that such correspondence also appears in QFTs other than QED.
+The fact that we can see such correspondences and the fact that we can construct a unitary $S$-matrix may show that the formalism in this paper gives a unified and effective way to understand IR physics.

-We have discovered that we can obtain a verifiable prediction in principle by leaving the sufficiently large time $T$ is finite.
+Furthermore, we have discovered that we can obtain a verifiable prediction in principle by leaving the sufficiently large time $T$ is finite.
 Although we will need to more detailed discussion, we may verify the deviation of the transition rate if we have a photon detector with a significantly high sensitivity and we may detect the memory effect in future experiments.

 In addition to giving above perspective, the dressed state formalism in this paper is different from the KF formalism in the following points. \begin{enumerate}[(1)] \item We do not suffer from the UV divergence from the asymptotic states. \item Since the creation and annihilation operators of the soft photon commute with ones of the hard photon, we can add hard photons to the asymptotic states straightforwardly. \item We do not need to require that the dress operator vanishes at $t=0$. \item We do not have a functional ambiguity undermining predictability. \end{enumerate}